samueljacobs98/amadaius/README.md

 ## Release Process

-Releases are managed through GitHub Actions.
+Releases are managed through two separate GitHub Actions workflows:

+### 1. Release Workflow

+The **Release** workflow handles versioning and creates the GitHub release.
 To create a new release:

 1. **Go to the Actions tab** in the GitHub repository
 2. **Select the "Release" workflow** from the left sidebar